-If a pupil is causing concern and the School Policy is not impacting positively then a personalised Behaviour Support Plan is drawn up with a member of the Student and Family Support Team, a member of SLT, parents, child, SENDCo and class teacher where possible.
-It is vital that the child understands that the school and family want them to be happy and learn and that all children have a right to feel safe in school and it is the schools responsibility to ensure it.
-The use of consequence letters will be introduced and the criteria will be shared during the meeting.
+If a pupil is causing concern and the Behaviour Policy is not having the desired positive impact then a personalised Behaviour Support Plan is written with a member of staff from the Student and Family Support Team and SLT, together with the parents, child, SENDCo and class teacher, where possible.
+It is vital that the child understands that the school and family want them to be happy and learn and that all children have a right to feel safe in school.
+It is the schools responsibility to ensure this is a reality for every pupil at Kessingland CofE Primary Academy.